Skip to main content

 ROI Analysis

-The University of Silicon Valley's in-state tuition is $22,480.
-One year after graduation, alumni earn a median of $34,171.
-Five years after graduation, earnings increase to $39,802, and ten years after graduation, earnings reach $51,017.
+The University of Silicon Valley has a tuition cost of $22,480.
+One year after graduation, the median earnings are $34,171.
+Five years after graduation, the median earnings are $39,802, and ten years after graduation, the median earnings are $51,017.
 The median debt for students is $31,000, and 71.8% of students receive financial aid.

 Generated from College Scorecard & IPEDS data